 1. Tutoring Centres Versus Freelance Tutors

 Afterschool tutoring centres such as Oxford Learning and Kumon are popping up everywhere in Canada.
 There is a great demand for them.
 They have the advantage of being a social centre where students can interact with each other, and parents can converse while their children are in class.

-However, due to COVID-19 restrictions, this advantage does not currently apply to most of these centres.
-Most classes offered by these centres are now conducted online.
+Another major disadvantage of tutoring centres is that they often ask parents to pay for several sessions rather than by the lesson.
+For example, you may have to pay for ten sessions in advance.
 If you prefer to pay by the lesson, it’s more convenient to find a freelance tutor on a site like Kijiji or through word-of-mouth.
-This way, you can negotiate the time and the hourly wage directly with the tutor rather than through the centre.
+This way, you can negotiate the time and the hourly wage directly with the tutor.

 2. Locality and Availability of the Private Tutor

-Parents should consider local tutors unless the hourly wage you pay covers extra expenses a tutor may incur such as:
+Parents should consider local tutors unless the hourly wage you pay covers extra expenses a tutor may incur such as travel expenses, or part of their Wi-Fi for online tutoring.

 Parents must remain flexible.
 However, the tutor is responsible for giving ample warning if they cannot attend a session.
 A private tutor who frequently cancels sessions is not reliable enough to provide your child with consistent support.
 In this case, it’s wise to explore hiring a different tutor.

-Parents should seek out tutors that have experience working with their child’s age group.
+Parents should seek tutors who have experience working with their child’s age group.
 Here is one mistake parents often make: they focus too much on a tutor’s academic background and degrees.
 As a teacher myself, I can confirm that a person’s store of knowledge isn’t enough to qualify them as an effective instructor.

 Any educator must also be prepared to face the unique challenges of working with young students who are impatient, frustrated, shy, unconfident, easily distracted, etc. They must know how to properly handle certain situations, such as when a child feels overwhelmed by their schoolwork and starts getting upset.
 I recommend parents consider tutors who have also done childcare jobs in the past, such as babysitting and camp counselling.
 Intelligence combined with life experiences and common sense produces the best tutors.